zhengli0060/FastDAG2PAG-python/README.md

 ## ⚠️ Notes

-- The skeleton learning implemented in this tool **does not** account for selection bias (I will address this in future updates), following the same theoretical foundation as the `dag2pag` in the R package **pcalg**.
+- The skeleton learning implemented in this tool follows the same theoretical foundation as the `dag2pag` in the R package **pcalg**.
   - Reference: Richardson, T. S., & Spirtes, P. (2002).
 Ancestral Graph Markov Models, Theorem 4.2.
 - The core logic has been **refactored** and **optimized** for Python.

-- 2025/11/20: I have updated the implementation to correctly handle selection bias nodes during skeleton learning.
+- 2025/12/26: I added a new function 'dag2mag' to convert DAGs to MAGs.

 **Additionally, I have discovered a potential issue in pcalg's dag2pag implementation.
 For details, please see `compare_pcalg.ipynb` in this repository.**